LiberastiNos/SScraper/README.md

 then it tries to re-scrape the failed attempts (captcha or error)

-I tried coming up with a captcha solver, but after realizing that the slider changes its drag distance on every captcha, it's definitely not going to come anytime soon.
+I tried coming up with a captcha solver, but after realizing that the slider changes its drag trajectory on every captcha, it's definitely not going to come anytime soon.

 ### Can it handle high traffic?